Burley was released by the Texans on Tuesday, Adam Caplan of the NFL Network reports.

-Burley mainly plays in special teams, but also provides depth in the defensive backfield.
+Burley mainly plays on special teams but also provides depth in the defensive backfield.
 Look for Decoud Treston and Jonathan Banks to see bigger roles should Burley ultimately sit out.

-Burley, who was released by the Browns, gives the Texans some experienced depth at what is already a pretty talented cornerback position.
+Burley, who was released by the Browns following the preseason, gives the Texans some experienced depth at cornerback, a position where the team already possessed some high-level talent.

 Burley (eye) returned to practice Wednesday, Scott Petrak of the Elyria Chronicle-Telegram reports.

 Burley has been sidelined since Aug.
 2 with a laceration near his eye, but his return to the practice field means he should see some snaps during Saturday's preseason matchup against the Buccaneers.

 Burley (eye) participated in the walkthrough portion of Sunday's practice, Scott Petrak of the Elyria Chronicle-Telegram reports.